sourcery-ai-experiments/spms/README.md

 - Change doctype layout to tab view(**collects goal, visit goal**)
 - split layout into smaller columns to fit viewport
+- add reset button ``Reset Fields`` to reset all fields in visit goal and achievements records

 ### Bug Fixes